-I’ve recently just written and published my very first eBook, which was a feat in and of itself – something I’m still astounded I did.
+After I wrote and published my very first eBook, which was a feat in and of itself – I discovered something super strange about my new MacBook Air…

-I’ve also just recently converted from a Window’s based laptop to an Apple Macbook Air – which I absolutely LOVE!
+Having just recently converted from a Window’s based laptop to an Apple Macbook Air – which I absolutely LOVE!
 I cannot tell you how much I have enjoyed the transition from a Window’s operating system to the Macbook Air.
-It makes me feel like a bonafide, professional writer now, lol!
+It makes me feel like a bonafide, professional writer and business owner now, lol!

 Now I know there is a lot of politics that goes on behind the scenes as to why some software companies just don’t want to play ball with Apple, but in the long term, the only people they are actually upsetting is the end-user, ie you and me!